astronomer/docs/astro/create-deployment.md

 description: "Learn how to create an Astro Deployment.
 After you’ve created a Deployment, you can deploy DAGs to it from the Astro command-line interface (CLI), or from a continuous integration and continuous delivery (CI/CD) pipeline."
 ---

-An Astro Deployment is an Airflow environment that is powered by [Astro Runtime](runtime-image-architecture.mdx).
+An Astro Deployment is an Apache Airflow® environment that is powered by [Astro Runtime](runtime-image-architecture.mdx).
 It runs all core Airflow components, including the Airflow webserver, scheduler, and workers, plus additional tooling for reliability and observability.

 There are three ways to create a Deployment: